How to: Cycle on the road with children

 Co-riders and passengers

-To begin with your child will travel on the road under your direct control, either as a passenger in a seat or trailer or as a co-rider on a tandem or trailer-cycle.
-As steering and braking are under your sole control, the only impact will be on how you cycle.
+To begin with, your child will travel on the road under your direct control, either as a passenger in a child seat or trailer or as a co-rider on a tandem or tag-a-long.
+As steering and braking are under your sole control, the only impact will be on how you cycle with an extra load.

-A child on a tandem or trailer-cycle or in a cargo bike may pick up some traffic skills from you.
-You can reinforce this by asking an older child to see if there’s anything behind and to signal left or right when needed.
-(You will still have to do both these things yourself if it is safe enough.)
+A child on a tandem or tag-a-long or in a cargo bike may pick up some traffic skills from you.
+You can reinforce this by asking an older child to look to see if there’s anything behind and to signal left or right when needed.
+(You will still have to do both these things yourself, though.)